vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct mounts del` *ctid* *mountpoint*
   Remove *mountpoint* from container *ctid*.

+`ct recover cleanup` *ctid*
+  Remove any leftover cgroups and network interfaces that might have belonged to container *ctid*.
+This is useful when the container's management process crashes for some reason and does not cleanup after itself.
+This operation can be used only on stopped containers.

 `group new` *options* *group*
   Create a new group for resource management.